 Upon a development's completion, the owner must submit General Contractor's and Mortgagor's-LIHTC Cost Certifications documenting the actual total project cost.
-For additional information, refer to the CHFA CHFA <a href="Cost Certification Frequency Frequency
+For additional information, refer to the CHFA Cost Certification Preparation Guideline on the CHFA website.

 3. Issuance of an 8609